GOAL – Georgia Occupational Award of Leadership

 Your role as a nominating instructor:

-1. To complete the nomination form including a letter of support addressed to President Daniel.
-Please make sure your student meets all minimum requirements for the entire duration of the competition (August 2017 - May 2018) see the section below titled student eligibility requirements.
+- To complete the nomination form including a letter of support addressed to the college president.
+Please make sure your student meets all minimum requirements for the entire duration of the competition (August 2017 – May 2018).
+See the section below titled student eligibility requirements.

-2. Work with your student to prepare their "Story" about how technical college has changed their life.
-The more compelling and story-telling the better.
+- Work with your student to prepare their “story” about how technical college has changed their life.
+The more compelling the story-telling, the better.

 Your student’s role:

-1. Prepare a compelling account of how technical education has changed your life and work on your interview skills (attend the orientation - it will help!).
+- Prepare a compelling account of how technical education has changed your life and work on your interview skills (attend the orientation – it will help).

 STUDENT ELIGIBILITY REQUIREMENTS